Welkro/Seismic-Array-Analysis/README.md

 ![1722335508097](image/README/1722335508097.png)

-### Customizing Visualizations

-Tailor the visualizations to highlight specific aspects of the data, such as seismic event magnitudes and trigger points.

 ### Streaming and Updating Data in Real-Time

 Although not implemented in this project, LightningChart Python allows for real-time data streaming and updating, which is beneficial for continuous monitoring applications.

-### Displaying Real-Time Ground Shaking Activity Data

-Utilize LightningChart to display real-time seismic activity data, providing immediate insights into ongoing seismic events.

 ### Displacement and Acceleration Visualizations